One of the main goals of postal operators is to make sure packages and goods move quickly and without delays.

 While there are other services that offer “HS code allocation” or “denied party screening” services, Eurora is the only company to provide a fully automated “AI” based service that deals with all of these issues faced by postal operators.

 Eurora™’s Intelligent Cross Border Compliance Platform can screen the package and recipient against denied parties and prohibited item lists.
-It automatically assigns a correct HS code based on product description, calculate duties and taxes for each item sent, then, the AI will create the necessary electronic declaration and present it to the proper customs authority.
+It automatically assigns a correct HS code based on product description.
+It calculates duties and taxes for each item sent.
+And then, the AI will create the necessary electronic declaration and present it to the proper customs authority.